alan-roe/Hyper-RAG/build-hypergraph/BUILD_DATABASE.md

 5. **Model selection**:
    - Use `gemini-2.0-flash-exp` for faster, cheaper processing
    - Use `gemini-2.0-pro` for better quality extraction
-   - Embedding dimension should match your model (768 for text-embedding-004)
+   - Embedding dimension should match your model (768 recommended for gemini-embedding-001)

 ## Troubleshooting